cminyard/gensio/README.rst

   mkdir Ocov; cd Ocov
   ../configure --enable-internal-trace=yes CC='gcc -fprofile-arcs -ftest-coverage'

 The compile and run "make check".
+Then run:

+..code:: bash

+  (cd tests; ./oomtest -t 13 ../tools/gensiot)

+to run the pty test, which is not run by default since there are issues in the kernel and around running it.

 To generate the report, run:

 .. code:: bash